 The Principal Charity Classic thanks all our volunteers for their dedication and service!

 We’re proud to recognize Cleo Brown of Urbandale as the 2018 Principal Charity Classic “Volunteer of the Tournament.”

-Brown, 82, serves as the Principal Charity Classic’s official starter at the No. 1 tee, and has volunteered with the tournament for 18 years.
+Brown, who celebrated his 83rd birthday on October 25, 2018, serves as the Principal Charity Classic’s official starter at the No. 1 tee, and has volunteered with the tournament for 18 years.
 He began when the event was known as the Allianz Championship (2001-2006) and continued in his role when Principal became title sponsor in 2007.

 And golf is a family affair for Brown, too.

 Cleo’s son, Jim, is the tournament starter on the No. 10 tee.
 Together, Cleo and Jim serve as co-chairs of the starter committee, a role Cleo recruited his son to take on about five years ago.

 Another son, Jon, is an 11-time Des Moines Men’s City Championship winner and a 2013 inductee into the Iowa Golf Association Hall of Fame.